Kubandir/swgt/README.md

-# SWGT - Suckless Widget
+# SWGT - Simple Widget

 A lightweight X11 widget that displays multiple toggleable buttons with custom icons and appears when the mouse cursor reaches the right edge of the screen.